 Tobacco Awareness Program - [subject-based discussion] - The ASU Counseling Center Outreach is the university's primary facilitator of awareness and prevention programs.
 The Counseling Center is a department under ASU's Office of Student Affairs.
 The Counseling Center conveniently offers programs on the same subject matters that they counsel students and employee about; and this strengthens the knowledge-application process.
+Audience(s): Students and employees

 Frequency: once each semester.

-Dissemination of Information on campus - different departments and organizations on campus are involved in distributing information by postings, handouts, or setting up tables in busy areas such as the dining hall.
+Method: In-person discussion and display.
+Type: Awareness and Prevention Dissemination of Information on campus - different departments and organizations on campus are involved in distributing information by postings, handouts, or setting up tables in busy areas such as the dining hall.
 There is an ongoing effort by the Office of Student Affairs to secure the participation of campus organizations, the fraternities, sororities, and the athletic departments with these efforts.
 The Counseling Center disseminates information in the dining hall at least once per week.
 The information is presented in conjunction with national campaign weeks or months; but will also include Clery Act and VAWA program information as well.
+Audience(s): Students and employees

 Frequency: continuous each semester.
 Method: In-person discussion and display.
+Type: Awareness and Prevention